How Can We Help You?

 Green ring on hard-cooked yolk – Result of overcooking egg, caused by sulfur and iron compound reactions on the yolk surface of the yolk

-Off-color egg white, i.e. pink, green or iridescent – Spoilage due to Pseudomonas bacteria, a very common type of bacteria that healthy people often carry without knowing it.
+Off-color egg white, green or iridescent – Spoilage due to Pseudomonas bacteria, a very common type of bacteria that healthy people often carry without knowing it.
 This bacteria produces a greenish, fluorescent, water-soluble pigment in the egg white.
-If you come across an egg with an off-color egg white, DO NOT EAT.
+If you come across an egg with an off-color egg white, discard it.

 Black or green spots inside the egg – Results of bacterial or fungal contamination of the egg.
-If you come across an egg with black or green spots inside the egg, DO NOT EAT.
+If you come across an egg with black or green spots inside the egg, discard it.